melekmoalla/holbertonschool-monty/README.md

+# C - Stacks, Queues - LIFO, FIFO

+About: In this project, we created a simple interpreter for Monty ByteCodes.
+The interpreter reads a bytecode file and executes the bytecode commands.

 # Monty

 Monty is a simple stack-based programming language that is interpreted by a virtual machine.
 It is inspired by the Forth programming language, but is designed to be simpler and easier to learn.